npms-io/npms-analyzer/docs/architecture.md

 ### Aggregate

-The aggregation step iterates all the modules evaluations, calculating the `min`, `max` and `mean` values for each evaluation.
+The aggregation step iterates all the packages evaluations, calculating the `min`, `max` and `mean` values for each evaluation.
 The aggregation is stored in CouchDB to also be used by the `analysis` process.

-### Score modules
+### Score packages

-After having the aggregation done, all modules are iterated again to produce a score based on the previously calculated aggregation.
+After having the aggregation done, all packages are iterated again to produce a score based on the previously calculated aggregation.

-The module evaluation and aggregation `mean` are normalized ([0, 1]), using the aggregation `min` and `max` values, and a Bezier Curve is computed using 4 control points: (0, 0), (normalizedAggregationMean, 0.75), (normalizedAggregationMean, 0.75), (1, 1).
-The module score is the Y value that corresponds, in this curve, to the module evaluation (X axis).
+The package evaluation and aggregation `mean` are normalized ([0, 1]), using the aggregation `min` and `max` values, and a Bezier Curve is computed using 4 control points: (0, 0), (normalizedAggregationMean, 0.75), (normalizedAggregationMean, 0.75), (1, 1).
+The package score is the Y value that corresponds, in this curve, to the package evaluation (X axis).

 ![bezier](./diagrams/bezier.png)

-The score data for each module are stored in `Elasticsearch` into both `npms-current` and `npms-new` indices.
+The score data for each package are stored in `Elasticsearch` into both `npms-current` and `npms-new` indices.

 ### Finalize